 The eruption of the Arab-Israeli conflict into full-scale war in June 1967 severely hit the tourist industry of the U.

-The eruption of the Arab-Israeli conflict into full-scale war in June 1967 severely hit the tourist industry of the U.A.R.
+Background: The eruption of the Arab-Israeli conflict into full-scale war in June 1967 severely hit the tourist industry of the U.A.R.
 Gradually the tourists are coming back and the current cease-fire while the Middle East peace talks go on has given many historical monuments close to it.

 For centuries the Sphinx, the Pyramids and the ancient temples have been the main tourist attraction, their lure remains but in addition, the year-round sunshine has prompted an interest in outdoor sports and health-therapy.